Updated March 14, 2023

-Certutil for the Windows environment and you find that this tool is capable of decoding or encoding files in Base64 format.
+Certutil for the Windows environment and you find that this tool can decode or encode files in Base64 format.

 Along with the name of an input file and along with an output file.
 As such, you decide to put Michael’s Base64 encoded message into a file called decode_me.txt.

-You can check the status of your file by attempting to type it, which simply provides the contents on the command line.
+You can check your file’s status by attempting to type it, which simply provides the contents on the command line.

-You can use Certutil to decode the contents, passing your input file, and you decided to go with decoding for your output file.
+You can use Certutil to decode the contents, pass your input file, and decide to decode for your output file.

 It looks as all the command has run successfully.

-Just edit the command above type and decoded.txt file name and then generate the actual message of the output.
+Just edit the command above type and decoded.txt file name and then generate the output’s actual message.

 Your next step is to encode the string.